Top-100-Coders/Talentz/talentz/contributions/abhinav_krishna.md

 # Contributions to Skillz
+This is the first time I'm coming to a Hackathon.
 In this app I worked on the backend.
-I set up some things to mock MuLearn data while the MuLearn Beckn API was being built and set up the backend afterwards.
-I managed to learn how the API works and I helped my fellow programmers in setting up the developer environment.
+I set up some things to mock MuLearn data while the Backend API was being built, though unlike others I tried to remain as close as possible to Beckn specifications.
+I hand-beckenified `mock-data.json` from the (actual)Mulearn API.
+I also set up the ChatGPT integration that allows new entrepreneurs and small business owners to set up a dev team without much technical knowledge.
+I managed to learn how the API works and I helped my fellow programmers in setting up the developer environment and in understanding its API.

-Since Beckn had little documentation, it was a team effort in trying to work with this API, we had work together to share any knowledge we had.
-This was extremly interesting.
+During this time I also figured out how the BPP webhook works and set up a small custom webhook, though far from complete.